Wix Blocks: Adding Code to Your Custom Panels

 Creating your panel has two main parts.
 First, design your panel by adding its elements and customizing them.
 Then add code to your panel, to determine how it interacts with the widget or to control the behavior of the panel itself.

-API reference for panel elements See all panel elements API reference so you can work with them in your code.
+See all panel elements API reference so you can work with them in your code.
+Note that this temporary preview of the Velo API reference is only open to the early users of Blocks.

 Add code to your custom panel